Chameleon-Vision/ChameleonVision-pi-gen/README.md

-# FRCVision-pi-gen
+# ChameleonVision-pi-gen

-_Tool used to create the FRCVision Raspbian image_
+_Tool used to create the Chameleon Vision Raspbian image_

 ## Dependencies